go-flutter-desktop/go-flutter/README.md

 This project doesn't compete with [this](https://github.com/google/flutter-desktop-embedding) awesome one.
-The purpose of this project is to support the [Flutter](https://github.com/flutter/flutter) framework on Windows, macOS, and Linux using a **SINGLE** code base.
+The purpose of this project is to support the [Flutter](https://github.com/flutter/flutter) framework on Windows, MacOS, and Linux using a **SINGLE** code base.

 [**GLFW**](https://github.com/go-gl/glfw) fits the job because it